 Is this major a fit for me?

-Students who succeed in the field of apparel design are both organized and highly creative.
-If you are hard working and possess a passion for fashion, then apparel design may be the career for you.
+Students who succeed in the field of fashion design are both organized and highly creative.
+If you are hard working and possess a passion for fashion, then fashion design may be the career for you.

 Will anyone be there to guide me?